 Molecular responses to stressors

-Former lab members: Holly Holt, Elina Lastro Niño, Freddie-Jeanne Richard, Clare Rittschof
+Former lab members: Holly Holt, Elina Lastro Niño, Freddie-Jeanne Richard, Clare Rittschof, David Galbraith

 Collaborators: Judy Chen, Jay Evans, Francesco Nazzi, Robert Paxton (and the Trans-Bee consortium), Gene Robinson, Tom Webster, Soojin Yi,

-Funding: USDA-NIFA-AFRI, USDA-NIFA-CAP, NSF-MCB, NSF Graduate Research Fellowship (Holt), Synthesis Centre for Biodiversity Sciences (sDiv)
+Funding: USDA-NIFA-AFRI, USDA-NIFA-CAP, NSF-MCB, NSF Graduate Research Fellowship (Crone), Synthesis Centre for Biodiversity Sciences (sDiv)

 1. Richard FJ, Holt HL, Grozinger CM: Effects of immunostimulation on social behavior, chemical communication and genome-wide gene expression in honey bee workers (Apis mellifera).
 BMC Genomics 2012, 13:558.